GavintheAmateur/critter/README.md

 Each entry in this collection contains information in its `Body` tab if necessary and all requests should function for a completed project.
 Depending on your key generation strategy, you may need to edit the specific ids in these requests for your particular project.

-## Built With

-* [Spring Boot](https://spring.io/projects/spring-boot) - Framework providing dependency injection, web framework, data binding, resource management, transaction management, and more.
-* [Google Guava](https://github.com/google/guava) - A set of core libraries used in this project for their collections utilities.
-* [H2 Database Engine](https://www.h2database.com/html/main.html) - An in-memory database used in this project to run unit tests.
-* [MySQL Connector/J](https://www.mysql.com/products/connector/) - JDBC Drivers to allow Java to connect to MySQL Server

 ## License